houses in residential street

 • If the settlor still requires access to Trust funds, consider whether the existing Trust can settle a new Trust out of the existing Trust fund, and excluding the settlor (and spouse) from benefitting from one of the Trusts.

-• Consider the investment strategy and the use of offshore bonds or other such investment wrappers to minimise any attribution of trust income and gains to the settlor.
+• Consider the investment strategy and the use of offshore bonds or other such investment wrappers to minimise any attribution of Trust income and gains to the settlor.

 • Distribute income and gains to non-domiciled remittance basis user beneficiaries by 5 April 2025.
-These can remain offshore tax-free or remitted to the UK at a lower tax cost of 12% after that date using the TRF.
+These can remain offshore tax-free or remitted to the UK at a lower tax cost after that date using the TRF.

 Should I settle a new Trust before 6 April 2025?